 South-Africans love to travel and you can find them almost in any corner of the world exploring, working and gaining experience or just enjoying different cultures and countries.
 All South-Africans, with no exception, always remain expats at heart of South Africa as home and consider it the most beautiful place in the world!
 The only other population that I have ever heard talking about their region in such a passionate way are the Corsicans.
 “We can leave, yet in our minds we will go back home again at some point, someday….”

 It is of essence to me, as a South-African living in Corsica, to compare the uncanny similarities between my birth country, South Africa and Corsica.
 The only thing most people know about Corsica is that it is the birthplace of Napoleon and not much else, as to Corsicans that Nelson Mandela is synonymous to Cape Town, South Africa, and not much else.
-I am adamant to promote Corsica and Cape Town through our upcoming retreat and other projects we have in mind.
+I am adamant to promote Corsica and Cape Town through our upcoming retreats and other projects we have in mind.

 Corsica is a gem, a jewel and possibly the the best kept secret of the Mediterranean.
 I am still trying to figure out why the Corsicans like to keep this magical country with its magnificent beauty and weather a secret…yet in a weird way I feel the same way.
 Contact us and visit Corsica to experience it for yourself!